 Note that in each of the electrocardiograms shown in Figs. 1 and 2, above, the rhythm changes with time.

-Let the fetal and maternal heart rates be designated by rf and rm, respectively.
-If rf/rm = p/q, where p and q are integers in their simplest form, then the rhythmic pattern repeats itself every n measures, where n = p/rf if p/rf is a whole number and p if p/rf is not a whole number.
-Rhythmic change is absent only if p = rf.
-Most of the time rf ≈ 2rm, and the rhythm is slowly changing.
+Most of the time the fetal heart rate is about twice the maternal heart rate, and the rhythm is slowly changing.
 A period of maternal emotional stress would be accompanied by a relatively large increase in rm and, consequently, correspondingly fast changes in rhythm.
 These changes would be accentuated by a greater intensity in the maternal pulsations.

-If heart-rhythm patterns and the ensuing hormonal and chemical changes accompanying changes in maternal emotions constitute an object for fetal learning, then changes in rm and in rhythm would be expected to act as signals that precede chemical and hormonal changes.
-Thus, increases in rm and fast changes in rhythm would be expected to produce in the fetus a state that is the prenatal analog of emotional tension.
+If heart-rhythm patterns and the ensuing hormonal and chemical changes accompanying changes in maternal emotions constitute an object for fetal learning, then changes in maternal heart rate and, consequently, in rhythm would be expected to act as signals that precede chemical and hormonal changes.
+Thus, increases in maternal heart rate and fast changes in rhythm would be expected to produce in the fetus a state that is the prenatal analog of emotional tension.
 This tension would be further increased by an intensification of the maternal pulsation.

 These mechanisms agree well with those by which music produces emotional tension formulated by composer/conductor, Howard Hanson.19 According to Hanson, an increase in tempo or changes in rhythm produce such tension in the listener, and the rhythmic effect is increased by an increase in dynamic intensity.